LinkWellNodes/Documentation/docs/services/direct-request-jobs/Jobs-and-Pricing.md

+---
+description: Oracle addresses and Job IDs for our Chainlink oracles using the direct request model.
+---

 # Chainlink Data Feeds

 Our Chainlink data feeds utilize Chainlink's **direct request** model, allowing you to write real-world data from anywhere on the internet ('any API') to your blockchain smart contract.
 Our highly-redundant oracle infrastructure ensures that your data is delivered safely, securely, and reliably every time.